 PRE - SCREEN INTERVIEW

-students to apply on Symlicity.
-Interested students then apply for that
+students to apply to on Symplicity.
+Interested students apply for that

 position.
 The employer then selects candidates from the pool of applicants for

 interviews.
-Students who are selected for the interviews then choose a time
+Students selected for the interviews choose and sign up for a time

 scheduled to be on campus.